katat/katat.github.io/_posts/2016-04-16-dockerize-csharp-app.markdown

   entrypoint: ./run.sh
 ```

-Now, it should needs one command to build and run:
+Now, it should only need one command to build and run:

 `docker-compose run csharp`